Giving Policy for Cornerstone Community Church

 Note: other funds for special projects may be created on a temporary basis as determined by the Elder Team and the Administrative Team.
 Any money collected in excess of what is needed shall be returned to the General Fund.

 1) The General Fund makes up the yearly operating budget of the church and is supported by undesignated giving.
 The church aims to allocate at least 10% of the undesignated gifts to missions.
-A designated gift for a special approved project under the General Fund will not increase the yearly budget.
-It will be treated separately.
+A designated gift for a special approved project under the General Fund will not increase the yearly budget but it will increase the available funds for that project.

-2) Any gift designated for a budget line item expense (under any fund) will be posted to that line item and will not increase the annual budget.
-(Note: These gifts do not show up on reports as part of the regular tithes/offerings for that month.)
+2) Any gift designated for a budget line item expense (under any fund) will be posted to that line item and will not increase the annual budget but it will increase the available funds for that line item.

 GIFTS TO INDIVIDUALS